Praful51/House-Price-Analysis-Prediction/README.md

 **Machine Learning:**

-- Built Linear Regression (baseline) and Random Forest (final model)

-- Random Forest achieved **R²** = **0.88** & **MAE** = **19485.75**, capturing non-linear relationships better & performed well than linear regression model, so it was chosen as the final model

-- When Feature importance was found it confirms:
+- Built a regression model to predict house prices based on property features

+- Performed feature selection using correlation analysis to retain the most impactful variables such as OverallQual, GrLivArea, and TotalBsmtSF

+- Split the data into training and testing sets (80:20) to evaluate model performance on unseen data Built a Linear Regression model as baseline, achieving moderate performance

+- Trained a Random Forest Regressor, which significantly improved results by capturing non-linear relationships and feature interactions

+- Final model performance:
+ **R² Score: ~0.88**
+ **MAE: ~19,485**

+- Conducted feature importance analysis, which identified:
-- OverallQual (dominant factor)
+  - OverallQual as the most dominant predictor

-- GrLivArea (secondary driver)
+  - GrLivArea as the second most influential factor

+- Evaluated model performance using:
-- Model validated using actual vs predicted comparison and error analysis
+ - Actual vs Predicted comparison

+- Generated predictions and integrated results into the Power BI dashboard for visualization and business insights

 ![Dashboard](images/actual_vs_predictedprice.png)